Another July 4th Anniversary: Pathfinder's Landing On Mars

 OK, I feel much better having gotten that off my chest.

-Happy Anniversary, Pathfinder.
+Happy anniversary, Pathfinder.